hashintel/labs/apps/sim-core/README.md

 ## Hosted

-**Coming soon:** we will be hosting a demonstration deployment of hCore.
+A demonstration deployment of hCore can be [found in our sandbox](https://core.labs.hashsandbox.com/).

 ## Run or develop locally